J.P. Crawford Preview, Player Props: Mariners vs. Royals

 Royals Pitching Rankings

-- In his most recent time out on Sunday, the righty went eight innings against the Chicago Cubs, giving up two earned runs while surrendering five hits.
+- In his most recent time out -- out of the bullpen on Tuesday -- the right-hander threw 5 2/3 innings against the Oakland Athletics, giving up three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.